-His body of writing is composed of short fiction and narrative nonfiction.
+As an author, his body of writing is composed of short fiction and narrative nonfiction.
 Recurring themes in his work include impermanence, modern life, and belonging.
 In 2019, two of his short stories were selected as semifinalists and finalists in the The William Faulkner Literary Contest and the Ghost Story Supernatural Fiction Award Competition, while other works of short fiction have been published by RCN Media.
-A screenwriting collaboration with UK and Hong Kong-based film director Luke Casey of Ocean Pine Studios is currently in pre-production.
-Huei is completing his debut novel.
+Huei published his debut full-length book, "Coda", in the spring of 2021.